kristinalillie/recipes/recipes/puerto-rican-style-rice-and-beans.md

 Add two cups of water and brown rice to pot and bring water to a boil, reduce to a low heat cook for approximately 40-50 minutes.

-In a seperate large pan add oil, two T of water and potatoes.
-Cook potatoes at a medium high heat for 7-10 minutes or until tender stirring ocassionally.
+In a separate large pan add oil, two T of water and potatoes.
+Cook potatoes at a medium high heat for 7-10 minutes or until tender stirring occasionally.
 Then reduce to a medium low heat add beans, olives and garlic.
-Simmer for 5-10 minutes.
+Simmer for 5-10 minutes stirring occasionally.